eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

       Presence = 'Entity Absent' (Status: Critical)
       Presence = 'Entity Absent' (Status: Critical)

 #.
-Add the attribute :bash:`_ipmi_excluded_sensors` which value is a comma separated list of sensor IDs that contains the absent sensors discovered.
+Add the attribute :bash:`_ipmi_excluded_sensors` which value is a comma-separated list of sensor IDs that contain the absent sensors discovered.

    **Example:**